smooth80/bouncer.js/README.md

 - Building a chat
 - Making node + javascript games

-## 1. The Flow
+## 1. The Flow (!)

-- client -> connects websocket to bouncer server
+- client -> connects websocket to bouncer server on ws:// or wss:// protocol
-- server -> waits for handshake event (which is defined in config.join)
+- server -> waits for handshake / join event (which is defined in config.join)
-- client -> sends join event with topic aka room name aka plugin name
+- client -> sends handshake / join event with topic aka room name aka plugin name
-- server -> initializes a plugin associated with that room and joins wsock to it
+- server -> initializes a plugin associated with that room to that client's websocket

 ### Call to `new BouncerJs()`